Before you start dyeing your hair at home, make sure you know exactly how many ounces of hair dye you need to prevent any mishaps.

 Short-haired folks can go for a single 2.5oz hair coloring kit if they want to use semi-permanent or permanent hair dye.
 That should be enough to cover their hair.

-Related: How Many Ounces Of Henna Powder Do I Need For Shoulder Length Hair
+Related: How Much Henna Powder Is Needed For Shoulder Length Hair

 For Medium Length Hair